 There were no incentives to compel the larger, dominant suppliers to invest in developing and offering Grade A refrigerators.
-Firstly, "Grade A freeze protection" was not even defined in the markets' standards, maintained by WHO's performance, quality, and safety (PQS) unit, i.e., there were no regulatory incentives.
+Firstly, "Grade A freeze protection" was not even defined in the markets' standards, maintained by the World Health Organization's performance, quality, and safety (PQS) unit, i.e., there were no regulatory incentives.
 Secondly, there were no funding streams or procurements prioritizing Grade A characteristics, i.e., there were no commercial incentives.

 To address the lack of regulatory incentives, CHAI partnered with WHO PQS.
-As an invited member of the PQS Working Group, CHAI led the development of freeze protection standards and a testing protocol for products; this also involved an research and development partnership with the Pennsylvania State University that yielded design guidance to upgrade existing sub-optimal refrigerators to Grade A.
+As an invited member of the PQS Working Group, CHAI worked with WHO in the development of freeze protection standards and a testing protocol for products; this also involved a research and development partnership with the Pennsylvania State University that yielded design guidance to upgrade existing sub-optimal refrigerators to Grade A.

-To address the lack of commercial incentives, from Q4 2014 to Q2 2015, CHAI worked with Gavi, the Bill & Melinda Gates Foundation, and partners to conceptualize an innovative financing mechanism called the Cold Chain Equipment Optimization Platform4 (CCEOP).
-Based on CHAI's inputs, the CCEOP was focused on Grade A products alone, thereby providing \$250 million of funding over 5 years (2016-2021) to subsidize and incentivize countries to procure only Grade A refrigerators.
-The CCEOP was estimated to fund demand of approximately 150,000 refrigerators over 5 years for more than 50 Gavi-supported low-income countries.
+To address the lack of commercial incentives, from Q4 2014 to Q2 2015, CHAI supported the Gavi Secretariat, the Bill & Melinda Gates Foundation, UNICEF, and partners to conceptualize an innovative financing mechanism called the Cold Chain Equipment Optimization Platform (CCEOP).
+Through this partnership, the Gavi Alliance decided to focus the CCEOP on products that were Grade A, in addition to other criteria, with the Alliance thereby providing \$250 million of funding over 5 years (2016-2021) to subsidize and incentivize countries to procure Grade A refrigerators.
+The CCEOP was estimated to fund demand of approximately 150,000 refrigerators over 5 years for more than 50 Gavi-supported lowincome countries.

 Grade A refrigerators cost more than sub-optimal refrigerators, thereby creating the risk of countries reverting to procuring sub-optimal refrigerators without the subsidy from the CCEOP.
-CHAI sought to mitigate this risk by ensuring that suppliers would be able to offer Grade A refrigerators at affordable, yet sustainably profitable prices.
+The Gavi Alliance sought to mitigate this risk by ensuring that suppliers would be able to offer Grade A refrigerators at affordable, yet sustainably profitable prices.

 From 2013 to 2016, CHAI worked with smaller suppliers to achieve significant price reductions.
 This helped one of these suppliers win a lowestbid tender in a low-income country in 2015.
 As a result, these price reductions also generated a catalytic effect on competitors' pricing strategies.

-Building on the regulatory and commercial incentives as well as the catalytic price reductions, CHAI worked with a large, low-cost manufacturer with a significant global footprint.
-At the request of this manufacturer, CHAI provided support that included: insights on strategic business planning and product prioritization, especially keeping in mind upcoming CCEOP-funded procurements; indepth engineering and product design inputs to upgrade the sub-optimal product line to Grade A; key market intelligence (e.g., demand forecasts); and guidance about the WHO PQS certification process for new products.
+Building on the Gavi Alliance's regulatory and commercial incentives as well as the catalytic price reductions, CHAI worked with a large, low-cost manufacturer with a significant global footprint.
+At the request of this manufacturer, CHAI provided support that included: insights on strategic planning and business product prioritization, especially keeping in mind public information from the Gavi Alliance about upcoming CCEOP-funded procurements; in-depth engineering and product design inputs to upgrade the sub-optimal product line to Grade A; key market intelligence (e.g., demand forecasts), again building on public information from the Gavi Alliance; and guidance about the WHO PQS certification process for new products.